| |

 minutes short.

-where Rod Taylor came to tell me that my husband died,
+show where Rod Taylor came to tell me that my

-and so, very quickly, the writer and director gave Rod
+husband died, and so, very quickly, the writer and

-Taylor something to say that was some information that
+director gave Rod Taylor something to say that was

 So after he had said this information,